vutuanhaigk123/RESTful-web-service/README.md

       docker run -d -p 5000:5000 flask-test-sample
       ```
 4.Now, app will run locally. i.e, if it is run on normal terminal, address will be localhost else docker ip address.
-  GET request1: Go to http://192.168.99.100:5000/getrestuarants/  to list all restuarants data.
+  **GET request1**: Go to http://192.168.99.100:5000/getrestuarants/  to list all restuarants data.
-  GET request2: Go to http://192.168.99.100:5000/getrestuarants/22/ for specific restuarant with id "22" (example: 22)
+  **GET request2**: Go to http://192.168.99.100:5000/getrestuarants/22/ for specific restuarant with id "22" (example: 22)
-  GET request3: Go to http://192.168.99.100:5000/getrestuarants/type/pizza/ for specific restuarants with food type "Pizza" (example: pizza)
+  **GET request3**: Go to http://192.168.99.100:5000/getrestuarants/type/pizza/ for specific restuarants with food type "Pizza" (example: pizza)

 ## COMMANDS (useful)
-1. List all images: docker images
+1. List all images: *docker images*
-2. List all containers: docker ps
+2. List all containers which are running inside the docker: *docker ps*
-3. Stop all running containers: docker stop $(docker ps -aq)
+3. Stop all running containers: *docker stop $(docker ps -aq)*
-4. Remove all containers: docker rm $(docker ps -aq)
+4. Remove all containers: *docker rm $(docker ps -aq)*
-5. Remove all docker images: docker rmi $(docker images -q)
+5. Remove all docker images: *docker rmi $(docker images -q)*